MuhamadShareef/GitHub-Portfolio/README.md

 I’ll provide a description of the data sources used:

-**- Source:** Cyclistic trip data from Motivate International Inc.
+- **Source:** Cyclistic trip data from Motivate International Inc.

-**- Format:** Monthly CSV files covering the last 12 months.
+- **Format:** Monthly CSV files covering the last 12 months.

-**- Content:** Includes columns such as trip start time, end time, duration, starting station, ending station, and rider type (casual or member).
+- **Content:** Includes columns such as trip start time, end time, duration, starting station, ending station, and rider type (casual or member).